openssl/technical-policies/policies/design-process.md

 Policy for Creating Designs
 ===========================

-From time to time the OTC may require that certain problems should have a design document created for them before implementation should start.
+From time to time the OTC may decide that certain problems should have a design document created for them before implementation should start.
+Such a decision should be minuted in OTC meeting minutes or recorded via a vote.
 In that case this policy will apply.

 Pull Requests that implement a solution, or part of a solution, covered by a design document should clearly reference that design document.
 Pull requests